OWRC/interpolants/index.md

 # Introduction
-The [Oak Ridges Moraine Groundwater Program (ORMGP)](https://www.oakridgeswater.ca/) maintains an authoritative understanding of: i) the geological layering for the area; ii) the groundwater flow system; and iii) its linkage to the region's surface waters and climatologies.
+The [Oak Ridges Moraine Groundwater Program (ORMGP)](https://www.oakridgeswater.ca/) maintains an authoritative understanding of:

+1. the geological layering for the area;
+1. the groundwater flow system; and
+1. its linkage to the region's surface waters and climatologies.

 **_TODO: There's a need for an introduction here, highlighting the need to:_**
 * coordinate disparate datasets so that correlation among environmental phenomena can be investigated